brejdol/networkundertaker/_posts/2023-12-09-Native-IPv6-Howto.md

 This rule will make this special VIP reachable, and the traffic that hits this rule will get NAT64:ed out on one IP in the SNAT pool.
 For the perimenter firewall, the SNAT pool’s IPs looks like source IPs, it's just ...SNAT.

 ```
+!!!
-_Make sure the IPs in the SNAT pool starts and ends on valid subnet boundaries, otherwise you will get unpredictible results!_
+Make sure the IPs in the SNAT pool starts and ends on valid subnet boundaries,
+otherwise you will get unpredictible results!
 ```

 If everything checks out, you can now enable the DNS64 proxy in the Fortigate CLI.
 This turns the whole setup _ON_: